 Memorial Day is a federal holiday.
 All non-essential Government offices are closed, so are schools, businesses and other organizations.
 Most public transit systems do not run on their regular schedule.
 Many people see Memorial Day weekend as an opportunity to go on a short vacation or visit family or friends.
 This can cause some congestion on highways and at airports.

 The Memorial Day began in order to honor all Union soldiers who gave up their lives during the American Civil War.
 This came from the way people from the Southern States honored the dead.
 After the first World War, the celebration become something that would honor all people – both men and women who died whole in military service.

 The Memorial Day was previously known as the Decoration Day. in fact, both of these days were both held on the 30th of May every year, regardless of which day of the week they fall.
 In 1968, the Uniform Holidays Bill was passed in order to create federal holidays.
 As a result, from 1971, the Memorial Day was observed each year during the last Monday of Many.

-As mentioned earlier, the Memorial Day is always celebrated on the last Monday of May each year.
-This means that the dates of celebration for this event are as follows:
+As mentioned earlier, Memorial Day is always celebrated on the last Monday of May each year.

 Where to go?